elliot-nelson/7tonshark/src/site/posts/simple-interactive-music-soundbox.md

 By default, the SoundBox player builds the entire song and gives it to us as an audio buffer.
 If we're going to control the volume (_gain_) on individual tracks, we need to change that.

-In the top section, we'll add a new array to hold our channel buffers:
+In the top section of [player-small.js](https://sb.bitsnbites.eu/player-small.js), we'll add a new array to hold our channel buffers:

 ```javascript
     var mSong, mLastRow, mCurrentCol, mNumWords, mMixBuf, mChannelBufs;